-To be admitted to the Graduate Program in Religious Studies, students must hold a B.A. degree in a field related to religious studies, and have significant background in the discipline.
-Students applying for the Ph.D. program must also demonstrate significant background (including requisite languages and histories) in their major field of study.
+To be admitted to the Graduate Program in Religious Studies, a student must hold a B.A. degree in a field related to religious studies, and have significant background in the discipline.
+A student applying for the Ph.D. program must also demonstrate significant background (including requisite languages and histories) in the major field of study.
 A religious studies B.A. degree is not required.